 Medicare – Medicare Card with a photo ID

 ID cards may be obtained at the WRTA’s Customer Service Center, located at 60 Foster Street, from 8:00 AM to 3:30 PM Monday through Friday.
+Please bring a copy of your photo ID with you.

 The Charlie Card is available to either purchase a monthly pass or add stored value (cash).
 The stored value gives you discounted fare with the WRTA.
 Stored Value can be used on the WRTA, MBTA, and other participating RTAs in Massachusetts.
 You can obtain a Charlie Card at the Customer Service Center located at the WRTA Hub, 60 Foster Street. [ map ]